Jacob Wiley: Budućnost (2021–2022)

 On July 3, 2021, Wiley signed with Budućnost VOLI of the ABA League.
 He was suspended by the team on December 3, after failing to come to practice and leaving Podgorica without the team's consent due to a family issue.

 Real Betis (2022)

 On February 4, 2022, Wiley signed with Real Betis of the Liga ACB.

 Vaqueros de Bayamon and Shiga Lakestars (2022–2023)

 For the 2022 BSN season, Wiley played for Vaqueros de Bayamón.

 After a brief stint with Shiga Lakes in Japan in October 2022, Wiley returned to Vaqueros de Bayamón for the 2023 BSN season.

 Return to Adelaide (2023–2024)

 On July 6, 2023, Wiley signed with the Adelaide 36ers for the 2023–24 NBL season, returning to the franchise for a second stint.

 Covirán Granada (2024–2025)

 In February 2024, Wiley joined Covirán Granada of the Liga ACB.
 On March 19, 2025, Wiley left the team.
 He averaged 8.3 points, 3.7 rebounds, and 1.1 assists during the season.

-Rytas Vilnius (2025-present)
+Rytas Vilnius (2025–2026)

 On August 8, 2025, Wiley signed with Rytas Vilnius of the Lithuanian Basketball League and the Basketball Champions League.
+On February, 2026, Wiley flew to USA due to knee health issues and skipped important KMT Lithuania national finals.
+On March 3, 2026, Wiley's agent started a discussion about contract termination.
+On March 6, 2026, Rytas Vilnius team officially announced that Jacob Wiley by mutual agreement left the team.